EXTENDED STUDY WEEK: Middle School

 Connecting science and their learning of American culture in Humanities, Grade 6 students will engage in field investigations, which will incorporate some or all of the following topics:

-Students will be staying two nights and three days at the newly renovated Karen Noonan Center in Bishops Head, MD.
+Students stayed two nights and three days at the newly renovated Karen Noonan Center in Bishops Head, MD.

 Grades 7-8: Sculpture Gardens